4 Investing Tips for Newlyweds

 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-June is the most popular month of the year to get married, and if you’re planning on tying the knot this month or recently did, the first thing on your list – after paying off debt for wedding costs – should be devising a mutual investing strategy.
+June is the most popular month of the year to get married.
+If you're planning on tying the knot this month or recently did, the first thing on your list – after paying off debt for wedding costs – should be devising a mutual investing strategy.

 If you openly discuss the topic of finances with your spouse and come up with a unified plan, there's no reason you can't enjoy a financially comfortable companionship for life.